DhananjayNavlani/Minesweeper/README.md

 # MINESWEEPER

--Minesweeper is a single-player puzzle video game.
+- Minesweeper is a single-player puzzle video game.
 The objective of the game is to clear a rectangular board containing hidden "mines" or bombs without detonating any of them, with help from clues about the number of neighbouring mines in each field.

--Working of app :-
+- Working of app :-
  The app containes 2 activities- MainActivity as launcher activity and GameActivity.
  1. The main activity displays the user his best game time and last game time.
     The user has the option to choose from following levels :-